 to record an operation, procedure or installation in written, photographic or other electronic form.

 The above powers apply equally to air navigation installations.
-Furthermore, Aerodrome Inspectors are allowed to take into restricted zones of airports, and use, any equipment necessary to their duties, including (as examples) cameras, video recorders and tape recorders.
+Furthermore, Aerodrome Inspectors are allowed to take into restricted zones of airports, and use, any equipment necessary to their duties, including but not limited to cameras, video recorders and tape recorders.
 These powers may be exercised when CAA Aerodrome Inspectors are conducting audits, surveys and inspections.

 Aerodrome Certificate holder’s responsibilities